ikenwaa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 7.
 Everybody!
 This script when run will add execute permission to the owner, the group owner and the other users to the file `hello`.

+## Task 8.
+James Bond
+This script when run will set read, write and execute permissions to the file `hello` to only other users.